cksystemsteaching/selfie/README.md

 > Optionality in EBNF

 The first three elements of a `factor` are optional.
 There may or may not be a `cast`, a dash `-`, and an asterisk `*` at the start of a `factor`.
 Parsing of optional elements is handled by `if` statements that do not use their `else` part for parsing such as the three `if (symbol == ...)` statements following the first `while` loop in `compile_factor()`.
 Note that a `cast` starts with a left parenthesis `(`.
 The effect on semantics of these optional elements is handled after parsing the rest of a `factor`.
-We discuss what is done for dashes and asterisks when it comes to parsing expressions.
+We discuss how that is done when it comes to parsing expressions.

 > Typing and casting

-Casting we can handle here since it does not involve code generation but it does require a little excursion to typing.
+The semantics of casting, however, we can handle here since it does not involve code generation but it does require a little yet relevant excursion to typing.
 C\* features two different *data types* denoted `uint64_t` and `uint64_t*`.
 As mentioned before, the former stands for *unsigned integer 64-bit type` and the latter for pointer to `uint64_t`.

 In C\* variables and procedure arguments as well as literals and expressions are all *typed*, that is, have a type which can only be one of the two C\* data types.
 Casting allows changing types, here from one type to the other type, without applying any operations on any involved values.
 That's all.
 For example, integer literals such as `85` are of type `uint64_t` in C\* which we can nevertheless change to `uint64_t*` through casting: